-Cost of sales includes the cost of products purchased from BMS and distributed in China and the costs to manufacture our internally-developed commercial products.
+Cost of sales includes the cost of products purchased from BMS and distributed in China and the costs to manufacture our internally developed commercial products.
+Also included in cost of sales are amounts paid to Amgen for its share of net sales or gross margin earned on sales of XGEVA®.
 Costs to manufacture inventory in preparation for commercial launch of a product incurred prior to regulatory approval are expensed to research and development expense as incurred.
 Cost of sales for newly launched products will not be recorded until the initial pre-launch inventory is depleted and additional inventory is manufactured.